blair-robot-project/robot-grav-site/user/pages/03.COMMUNITY/02._community-events/text.md

 * Maryland Robotics Alliance Education Day
 * Every Girl Can STEAM Conference
 * Savvy STEM Girl Mini Camp
+* Females in Science and Technology Conference

-We advocate for robotics legislature and STEM education as part of:
+We advocate for robotics legislature and STEM education with:
 * MoCoFIRST
 * National Advocacy Conference